Have you ever thought about traveling to Portugal? Or have you been already? Nope?! You are definitely missing out!

 If you're into food like me, then this is a place you have to see!
 The Reibeira market offers a traditional market with the best restaurants, chefs and local products of Lisbon.
 If you're looking for something very unique to the area, try ham from the black pigs (they're only in Portugal and Spain), locals call it presunto de porco preto.

 If you want to check out a special bar, this is a place you have to see.
 It used to be a bordel for the seamen.
-It has several rooms, the lights are dimmed.
-People are sitting around a table having cocktails, while in another room a lady provides tarot card readings.
+It still got several rooms which are all a bit different and the lights are dimmed.
+People are sitting around tables having cocktails, while in another room a lady provides tarot card readings.
 It's a mysterious place, and even if you just have time to walk through, it's worth checking out.

 What did you do in Portugal?
 Where are you planning to go?
 Let me know & thanks for reading!